-Perform a safe stop as described in subsection 10.2.1.

-Students should wait in a designated location for the school bus, facing the bus as it approaches.

-Students should board the bus only when signaled by the driver.

-Monitor all mirrors continuously.
+- Perform a safe stop as described in subsection 10.2.1. - Students should wait in a designated location for the school bus, facing the bus as it approaches; - Students should board the bus only when signaled by the driver; - Monitor all mirrors continuously;

-Count the number of students at the bus stop and be sure all board the bus.
+- Count the number of students at the bus stop and be sure all board the bus.
 If possible, know names of students at each stop.
-If there is a student missing, ask the other students where the student is.

-Have the students board the school bus slowly, in single file, and use the handrail.
-The dome light should be on while loading in the dark.

-Wait until students are seated and facing forward before moving the bus.

-Check all mirrors.
-Make certain no one is running to catch the bus.

-If you cannot account for a student outside, secure the bus, take the key, and check around and underneath the bus.

-When all students are accounted for, prepare to leave by:

-- Closing the door.

-- > Engaging the transmission.

-- > Releasing the parking brake.

-- > Turning off alternating flashing red lights.

-- Turning on left turn signal.

-- Checking all mirrors again.

-- > Allowing congested traffic to disperse.

-When it is safe, move the bus to enter traffic flow and continue the route.
+If there is a student missing, ask the other students where the student is; - Have the students board the school bus slowly, in single file, and use the handrail.
+The dome light should be on while loading in the dark; - Wait until students are seated and facing forward before moving the bus; - Check all mirrors.
+Make certain no one is running to catch the bus; - If you cannot account for a student outside, secure the bus, take the key, and check around and underneath the bus; - When all students are accounted for, prepare to leave by: - ▲ Closing the door; - ▲ Engaging the transmission; - A Releasing the parking brake right side of the bus, including the service door and front wheel area; - ▲ Turning off alternating flashing red lights; - ▲ Turning on left turn signal; - ▲ Checking all mirrors again; and - ▲ Allowing congested traffic to disperse; - When it is safe, move the bus to enter traffic flow and continue the route.